 Your uninsured motorist coverage should afford you coverage for numerous kinds of damages.
-You are usually entitled to have all of your past and future medical bills covered as well as any lost wages, but there can also be noneconomic damage awards such as pain and suffering.
+You are usually entitled to have all your past and future medical bills covered, as well as any lost wages, but there can also be noneconomic damage awards such as pain and suffering.

 Other Potentially Liable Parties

 Also, you should not assume that an uninsured driver is necessarily the only liable party in your accident case.
 When that uninsured driver was operating a company vehicle, you could have a possible claim against an employer.